Yi-sir/gloo/docs/latency.md

 ### NUMA locality

-The process calling into Gloo algorithms should ideally be pinned to a single NUMA node.
+The process calling into Sophon algorithms should ideally be pinned to a single NUMA node.
 If it isn't, the scheduler can decide to move back and forth between nodes, which typically hurts performance.